 Yoga Teacher Training

-200 Hour Yoga Teacher Training, with My Vinyasa Practice (in progress)
+200 Hour Yoga Teacher Training, with My Vinyasa Practice

 "Our training covers the Yoga Sutras of Patanjali, the history and philosophy of yoga and Ayurveda through the lens of Tantra Yoga, dharma and karma, anatomy and physiology, sequencing and cuing, along with chakras, energetics and traditional practices to elevate consciousness."

 Work with clients to support them as they explore their experiences of thoughts, emotions, and beliefs about ourselves and the world, while also being connected to a deeper spiritual ground.

 Weekly Meditation Class, The Yoga Place, Midland, MI

 Teaching a variety of classes and workshops, including sitting meditation, yoga nidra meditation, and spiritual talks.

 Weekly Meditation Class, Midland Country Club, Midland, MI

 A series of sitting meditation and mindfulness classes for busy executives and business owners.